Election fraud claims 'foolish and irresponsible,' says Minnesota secretary of state

-Minnesota Secretary of State Steve Simon warned one of his predecessors this week to stop spreading misinformation about the 2020 elections, blistering claims that fraud swung the outcome as “foolish and irresponsible.”
+Minnesota Secretary of State Steve Simon warned one of his predecessors this week that any suggestions that fraud swung the outcome of the 2020 election was "foolish and irresponsible" as he sought to tamp down on misinformation on the vote's integrity.

 State Sen. Mary Kiffmeyer, the Big Lake Republican who chairs the Senate's elections committee, had pressed him for details last month on the August primary and November general election as she cited "anecdotal reports of irregular election activity, questions on software, equipment malfunctions and other concerns during this year's election."